Many Gates of the Gann (2012)

-Many Gates of the Gann is possessed of an almost platonic versimilitude.
+Many Gates of the Gann is possessed of an almost platonic verisimilitude.
 There is a logic and a design behind the Servitor Apes and the way they interact with the structure that is not included just so the author may feel smart but so it can be mastered by the players and utilized.
-The Servitor Apes that are a frequent occurence are not automatically agressive and respond to a series of whistles.
+The Servitor Apes that are a frequent occurrence are not automatically aggressive and respond to a series of whistles.
 Figuring out the whistles means you can provoke certain responses (key to penetrating the second level!).

 Monster use is great.
 A steady diet of servitor ape, gnoll, grimlock spiced with all manner of non-obvious choices from the Monstrous manual, monstrous manual 2 and the Fiend folio.
 Cifals, Smoke-para elementals, Sandmen, Grell, a pseudo-ghoul.
 Monsters ambush or are hidden somewhere, they never just sit in a room waiting for you to kill them.

 Humanoid tribes are factions with motivations and use intelligent tactics, opening up the possibility for some faction play or interaction.
 Ashkasar (guess what he is I dare you) is a sadistic immortal monster that merely seeks to indulge his own cruel whims but he uses trickery and deception.

 There is a subtlety to the writing.
 The way the module hints at the origin of the Grell by having them spawn from crows with gigantically distorted brains.
 Riddles that are subtly telegraphed and hinted at.
 It is hard to put my finger on but it helps to create immersion, as though the dungeon is embedded in a larger world WITHOUT MAKING IT UNSUITABLE OR DIFFICULT TO DUMP INTO ONES HOMEGAME.

 The module does introduce a new monster, the Zerpanaktes, one of the other major antagonists in the adventure.
 Giant serpent that fuse with their thralls and require humans for pro-creation?
 Awesome.
 Just the type of unlikely horror that made DnD delicious.